saasquatch/program-tools/packages/integration-boilerplate-node/README.md

 - As an OAuth application which provides access to SaaSquatch APIs from your integration.
 This requires an Auth0 application configured in SaaSquatch's backend for your integration.
-- With a tenant-scoped token provided to your integration's frontend in the various contexts in which it is called from the SaaSquatch portal.
+- With a tenant-scoped token provided to your integration's frontend on the Integrations page of the SaaSquatch portal.

 We are working on making it easier for customers to build their own integrations, however for now only SaaSquatch's integration team is able to properly configure the necessary resources for authenticating an integration.